-Fabric is an online term life insurance startup that has streamlined the process of getting life insurance.
+Fabric by Gerber Life has streamlined the process of getting term life insurance.
 With a focus on families, they make the process of getting life insurance easy.

 Although, while the process is easy, they do seem a little bit behind other online term life insurance agencies.
 Some applicants may still need a medical exam, and have fewer policy choices.